julien-gargot/kirby-devkit/readme.md

 ## Configure with your server/site settings

 1. rename the file in `site/config/config.{localhost}.php` to your local development site URL [check out Multi-environment setup](http://getkirby.com/docs/advanced/options).
 The `environment` variable is used to load minified or unminified CSS/JS versions (checkout `snippets/header.php` and `snippets/footer.php`).
+2. set your *styles* and *scripts* in `assets/manifest.js`.
-2. to be able to use browser sync (live reloading, remote debugging, and a few other nice features), set the `localDevUrl` variable to the URL of your site at the top of `gulpfile.js`.
+2. to be able to use browser sync (live reloading, remote debugging, and a few other nice features), set the `localDevUrl` variable to the URL of your site in `assets/manifest.js`.

 ## License